ARTICLE

 Rainforest

-A rainforest is an area of tall trees and a high amount of rainfall.
+A rainforest is an area of tall trees that receives a high amount of rainfall.

 Grades